-Abstract: I construct a long history of risk exposures from derivatives using detailed position-level data on interest rate and equity instruments to show that inconsistencies in regulation distort the hedging choices of US life insurers.
+Abstract: I construct a long history of risk exposures from derivatives using position-level data on interest rate and equity instruments to show that inconsistencies in regulation limit the hedging choices of US life insurers.
 I exploit a shift in the regulation that provides inconsistent incentives to hedge economically similar products due to differences in the sensitivity of regulatory capital to movements in interest rates.
 I show that hedging increases and becomes more sensitive to interest rate fluctuations for insurers that underwrite products that became risk sensitive under the new regulation.
-However, insurers that underwrite products that have similar economic exposures but no regulatory sensitivity to interest rates do not increase hedging but instead increase off-balance sheet transfers through reinsurance.
+However, insurers that underwrite products that have similar economic exposures but no regulatory sensitivity to interest rates do not increase hedging but instead increase off-balance sheet transfers.
 Consistent with regulation limiting hedging choices, tighter regulatory constraints lead to lower hedging.
-Using actual data on collateral posted to counter-parties, I show that lower hedging is not due to collateral constraints.
-My findings have implications for the fragility of life insurers going forward as regulation interacts with monetary policy in a way that makes the framework insensitive when interest rates rise.
+Using data on collateral posted to counter-parties, I show that lower hedging is not due to collateral constraints.
+My findings have implications for the fragility of life insurers as regulation interacts with monetary policy to make the framework insensitive when interest rates rise.

 Co-author: David Humphry (Bank of England)